rome/tools/crates/rome_formatter/docs/implement_the_formatter.md

 Our formatter is node based.
 Meaning that each AST node knows how to format itself.
 In order to implement the formatting, a node has to implement the trait `ToFormatElement`.

-Usually the developer doesn't have to manually write it, `rome` has an automatic code generation that does everything for us when the grammar is actually implemented.
-By default, all nodes will format verbatim, meaning that the formatter will print tokens and trivia as they are.
+`rome` has an automatic code generation that creates automatically the files out of the grammar.
+By default, all implementations will format verbatim, meaning that the formatter will print tokens and trivia as they are (`format_verbatim`).

 Our formatter has its own [internal IR](https://en.wikipedia.org/wiki/Intermediate_representation), it creates its own abstraction from an AST.